 Having surgery can be an overwhelming time for children — and their parents.
 At Mary Bridge, we want to make that experience as stress-free as possible.
-Click on the tabs below for useful information before, during and after your child's visit to Mary Bridge.

 You are welcome to stay overnight with your child.
 A chair bed with linens is available for one adult to sleep at their child's bedside in the medical-surgical units.
 Kitchens and showers are also available.
 Limited Family Housing may be available for families with children in the PICU (Pediatric Intensive Care Unit).
 The PICU social worker can assist in making these arrangements.